 What it has in common with many other tracks on this playlist is that it’s so extra.
 The extended intro, the orgasmic ‘oooooohs’, the chords, the drums… there’s just so much going on.
 It’s the whole of 90s’ UK dance music happening all at the same time.
 Utterly incredible.

 “Spice Up Your Life” – Spice Girls (Spiceworld, 1997)

 Distilled sugar cane byproducts.
 Carbonated water.
 Sugar cane juice.
 Citrus aurantifolia.
 Mentha sachalinensis.
 When you say it like that, it doesn’t sound terribly appealing; but when you call it a Mojito, something magic happens.
 And that’s a bit like “Spice Up Your Life”.
-The singing is shit, the lyrics are trite, the level of musicianship is Key Stage 2, the choreography is depressing, the wardrobe is upsetting, and Victoria Beckham.
+The singing is shit, the lyrics are trite, the level of musicianship is Key Stage 2, the choreography is depressing, the wardrobe is upsetting, and Council Spice.
 But put them together, slam it to the left, shake it to the right and then look what you have!
 You can’t not sing along, just like you can’t not order another Mojito when you’ve already had three.
 Shout out to the 12” mixes, especially the David Morales mix.
 Epic.